gocd/docs.go.cd/user/installation/ssl_tls_config.md

 # Configuring SSL/TLS

-You can choose which ciphers Go will use for communication with agents and users (and their browsers)
+You can choose which ciphers and SSL/TLS protocols Go will use for communication with agents and users (and their browsers)

 ## Configuring Go server